 The New Year is celebrated with friends and family; at the exact moment of the vernal equinox, wishes of Sal-e No Mobarak (Happy New Year) are exchanged, then sweet treats are distributed by the oldest in the family, with the children receiving gifts or money.
 The immediate days that follow are spent visiting friends and family, a practice very similar to Eid.

-A big part of the Nowruz celebrations is the setting of the Haft-Seen table, or the Table of the 7 S’s. a table bedecked with symbolic items representing spring, new beginnings, hope and a lot more.
+A big part of the Nowruz recipes and celebrations is the setting of the Haft-Seen table, or the Table of the 7 S’s. a table bedecked with symbolic items representing spring, new beginnings, hope and a lot more.

 - Haft = number 7 (in this instance, representing the seven days of Creation)

 So, the Haft-Seen table is a table set specifically for the New Year celebrations with 7 items beginning with the letter S.